Car insurance questions

 Rerunning a comparison today returned a different quote from yesterday.
 What’s that about?

 This is normal in car insurance.
 Providers are constantly adjusting the way they price policies for all sorts of reasons, so you may find that your car insurance quotes vary on a daily basis.
-You should also check you’ve used exactly the same information when you’ve re-run your quote.
+You should also check that you’ve used exactly the same information when you’ve re-run your quote.
 Because of these variations, when you find cheap car insurance that meets your needs, it could be worth purchasing straight away.

 How long will my quote be valid for?

-Just click ‘Update prices’ to get new results.
+Just click ‘Update’ to get new results.

-How do I make sure I get a courtesy car, legal cover, and breakdown cover?
+How do I make sure I get a courtesy car, legal cover and breakdown cover?

 How do I print out my policy details?

 Providers will usually send you your full policy details or allow you to print them out, and you can do that once you’ve bought the policy.
 Providers also allow you to see a summary of the policy during the online journey, which you can find by clicking through to the provider.
 But if you want to print out policy summary details here, click on ‘more details’ to open up the quote in full.
 Then print using the ‘File > Print’ menu on your browser.

 If you want to print out the details you’ve put into our form, click on the ‘Edit details’ tab at the top of your screen and print using the ‘File > Print’ menu on your browser.